NLP in Driverless AI¶

 A Typical NLP Example: Sentiment Analysis¶

 The following section provides an NLP example.
 This information is based on the Automatic Feature Engineering for Text Analytics blog post.
-A similar example using the Python Client is available in Appendix A: The Python Client.
+A similar example using the Python Client is available in The Python Client.

 This example uses a classical example of sentiment analysis on tweets using the US Airline Sentiment dataset from Figure Eight’s Data for Everyone library.
 We can split the dataset into training and test with this simple script.
 We will just use the tweets in the ‘text’ column and the sentiment (positive, negative or neutural) in the ‘airline_sentiment’ column for this demo.
 Here are some samples from the dataset: